skis84/portfolio/README.md

 SASS is used for style definitions, if you change style definitions, run npm run sass to compile sass to css.

-This portfolio is deployed to https://skis84.github.io/portfolio/
+This portfolio is deployed to: https://skis84.github.io/portfolio/

+Video of the project running: https://youtu.be/fnh7EhIvokY